Tuition & Assistance

 Bishop Dwenger High School makes every effort to keep tuition costs at the lowest possible level while providing a quality Catholic education for young men and women throughout the greater Fort Wayne area.
 We understand that some families may find it difficult to fully cover the cost of tuition and fees.
 In order to assist families in meeting the rising cost of education, Bishop Dwenger has put together a comprehensive tuition assistance program.

-Bishop Dwenger High School awarded over $710,000 in need based aid and scholarship assistance for the 2013-14 school year; 33% of the student body received this type of assistance.
+Annually, Bishop Dwenger High School awards close to a million dollars in need-based aid and scholarship assistance; typically, more than half of our student body is receiving some form of tuition assistance.
 We encourage you to contact Bishop Dwenger High School should you have any questions about our Financial Assistance Program.